Challenging School Policies and Decisions

 -

-Get the support of your student government.
-Make sure student government leaders are briefed on your issues and ready to advocate when they next meet with university leaders like the president, provost, or dean of students.
+- Get the support of your student government.
+Make sure student government leaders are briefed on your issues and ready to speak when they next meet with university leaders like the president, provost, or dean of students.
+See HRC’s resource on how to pass a resolution for more information.

-Learning how to articulate your goals for making your school a safer place for LGBTQ students and positioning yourself as a knowledgeable resource within the community goes a long way towards beginning to dismantle bias and prejudice within a school space.
+- Learning how to articulate your goals for making your school a safer place for LGBTQ+ students and positioning yourself as a knowledgeable resource within the community goes a long way towards beginning to dismantle challenges at school.

 SPEAK OUT

-Write op-eds in your school newspaper to influence public opinion and advocate for a proposed change with actionable steps.
+- Write op-eds in your school newspaper to influence public opinion and push for a proposed change with actionable steps.

+- Once you have become engaged in changemaking, encourage others to do the same.
 Leaders are those who are just as determined to mobilize and empower their peers to fight for change as they are determined to make that change themselves: “pay it forward and pay it back.”
-One must pass down those opportunities which one found so valuable yet did not always have access to in order to continue this critical cycle of growth, empowerment, and action.
+Pass down those opportunities that you found valuable to continue this critical cycle of growth, empowerment, and action.

 SELF-CARE